phanirithvij/color-theme/README.md

-# A simple showcase of image based color theme
+# A simple showcase of a image based color theme

 ## Setup